Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 What Makes Dorset Marble Quarry So Unique

-Let’s talk about what put Dorset on the map for many travelers: the Dorset Quarry.
-Originally opened in 1785, this was the first commercial marble quarry in the U.S., and it now serves as a crystal-clear swimming hole framed by towering marble cliffs.
+Let’s talk about what made Dorset a popular spot for visitors: the Dorset Quarry.
+First opened in 1785, this was the U.S.A.’s first commercial marble quarry – it now serves as a refreshing swimming hole encircled by lofty marble cliffs.

 View Dorset Marble Quarry on Google Maps